azavea/raster-vision/README.md

 ### Previous work on semantic segmentation and tagging

 In the past, we developed prototypes for semantic segmentation and tagging in this repo, which were discussed in our [segmentation ](https://www.azavea.com/blog/2017/05/30/deep-learning-on-aerial-imagery/), and [tagging](https://www.azavea.com/blog/2018/01/03/amazon-deep-learning/) blog posts.
-However, this functionality is no longer being maintained, and has been removed from the `develop` branch, but can still be found at [this tag](https://github.com/azavea/raster-vision/releases/tag/old-semseg-tagging).
+This implementation has been removed from the `develop` branch and is unsupported, but can still be found at [this tag](https://github.com/azavea/raster-vision/releases/tag/old-semseg-tagging).
+Similarly, an outdated prototype of object detection can be found at [this tag](https://github.com/azavea/raster-vision/releases/tag/old-object-detection) under the `rv` module.